oauthstuff/draft-oauth-rar/main.md

    }
 ]
 ```
+Figure: Example for authorization details with common data elements.

 If the client wishes to have finer control over its access, it can send multiple objects.
 In this example,
 the client is asking for `read` access to the `contacts` and `write` access to the `photos` in the same API endpoint.